kirilcvetkov92/Deep-Learning/README.md

-# Mnist Classifier in Tensorflow
+# MNIST Classifier in Tensorflow
 Implementation of Machine Learning algorithms and train models